Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ### Level 1: Unarmoured Defence

-While you aren't wearing any armor, your base Armour Class equals **10 plus your :abl-dex: Dexterity and :abl-cons: Constitution modifiers**{ .calc }.
+While you aren't wearing any armor, your base **Armour Class** equals **10 plus your :abl-dex: Dexterity and :abl-cons: Constitution modifiers**{ .calc }.
 You can use a Shield and still gain this benefit.

-### Level 1: Primal Defence :material-directions-fork:{ title="Optional Class Feature"}
+### Level 1: Primal Defence :material-directions-fork:{title="Optional Class Feature"} :material-sync:{title="Replaces Another Feature"}

 <!-- --8<-- [start:opt-barb-prim-def] -->

-_Level 1 Barbarian Core Class Feature (Optional, replaces Unarmoured Defence)_{ .fg-light }

-While you aren't wearing any armor, your base Armour Class equals **10 + your :abl-str: Strength and :abl-cons: Constitution modifiers**{ .calc }.
+While you aren't wearing any armor, your base **Armour Class** equals **10 + your :abl-str: Strength and :abl-cons: Constitution modifiers**{ .calc }.
 You can use a Shield and still gain this benefit.

+If you choose to benefit from this class feature, it replaces **:material-format-pilcrow: Unarmoured Defence** class feature.

 <!-- --8<-- [end:opt-barb-prim-def] -->